msgpo/TBCK/Readme.md

 `Edit -> Preferences`, then select the `Advanced` panel, and then select the `General` tab.
 Now click `Config Editor`.

-In short, you can either go to the url `about:config` and search for the configs manually and set them, or you can move the user.js file to the [profile folder](http://kb.mozillazine.org/Profile_folder) which differs across operating systems.
+In short, you can either go to the URL `about:config` and search for the configs manually and set them, or you can move the user.js file to the [profile folder](http://kb.mozillazine.org/Profile_folder) which differs across operating systems.